Measures such as screening, labelling, and restricting access are used to prevent the entry of potential projectiles into the MRI environment

 - Discussion of objects that can and cannot be allowed into the MRI environment3

-- The importance of effective screening1
+- The importance of effective screening

 - A reminder that the magnetic field is always ‘on’1